 - This medicine may raise the chance of bone cancer and other types of cancer.
 Talk with your doctor.

 - This medicine may affect being able to father a child.
 Talk with the doctor.

 - If you are a man and have sex with a woman who can get pregnant, protect your partner from pregnancy.
-Use a latex condom during care and for 6 months after stopping radium ra 223 dichloride.
-Your female partner must also use birth control that you can trust to stop pregnancy during care and for 6 months after you stop radium ra 223 dichloride.
+Use a latex condom during treatment and for 6 months after your last dose.
+Your female partner must also use birth control during your treatment and for 6 months after your last dose.

 - If you are a man and your sex partner gets pregnant while you take radium ra 223 dichloride or within 6 months after your last dose, call your doctor right away.